Jaffa: Socioeconomic and political problems

 Jaffa suffers from drug problems, high crime rates and violence.
 Some Arab residents have alleged that the Israeli authorities are attempting to Judaize Jaffa by evicting Arab residents from houses owned by the Amidar government-operated public housing company.
 Amidar representatives say the residents are illegal squatters.

 Transportation

 Ottoman station, now leisure venue

 Jaffa Railway Station was the first railway station in the Levant.
 It served as the terminus for the Jaffa–Jerusalem railway.
 The station opened in 1891 and closed in 1948.
 In 2005–09, the station was restored and converted into an entertainment and leisure venue marketed as "HaTachana", Hebrew for "the station".

 Bus and tramway (light rail)

-Jaffa is served by the Dan Bus Company, which operates buses to various neighborhoods of Tel Aviv and Bat Yam.
+Jaffa is served by the Dan Bus Company, which operates buses to various neighbourhoods of Tel Aviv and Bat Yam.

 The Red Line of the Tel Aviv Light Rail, inaugurated in 2023, crosses Jaffa north to south along Jerusalem Boulevard.